ashbrick/Fit.js/README.md

 3. Angular 1.7
 4. Node.js

-Javascript
-HTML5
-CSS3
-Bootstrap
-CRUD
-REST
+Javascript, HTML5, CSS3, Bootstrap, CRUD, REST

 ## User Stories
 *User can sign-up and login with a unique username and password (encrypted)